On Air Now

-Elizabeth Rowe, who joined the BSO as principal flautist in 2004 after a successful blind audition, has filed what appears to be the first lawsuit under the Massachusetts Equal Pay Law that took effect on 1 July.
+Elizabeth Rowe, who joined the BSO as principal flautist in 2004 after a successful blind audition, has settled the lawsuit she filed against the orchestra last July.

-Rowe says the orchestra has used her as the ‘face of the BSO’ and has singled her out for prominent solos, public relations and donor meetings, as well as using her to attract members of the public to concerts.
+According to the lawsuit, the orchestra used Rowe as the ‘face of the BSO’ and singled her out for prominent solos, public relations and donor meetings, as well as using her to attract members of the public to concerts.

 The orchestra argued, in a response filed with the court, that “the flute and the oboe are not comparable.”
 In the statement to The Washington Post, the BSO also said the oboe is “second only to the concertmaster in its leadership role” and is “responsible for tuning the orchestra.”